 Dewey Crumpler (b.
-1949, San Francisco) has painted intergalactic hooded figures since the mid-1990s, when an interest in ritual objects, Black culture, and space-time cosmology married in his mind and studio.
+1949, Arkansas) has painted intergalactic hooded figures since the mid-1990s, when an interest in ritual objects, Black culture, and space-time cosmology married in his mind and studio.
 The Hoodies, as he calls them, are a cyclical preoccupation, rendered between the development of major bodies of work.
 He returns to them every few years, like a song stuck in the head.
 Hoodies are marginal figures painted in the margins; bodiless forms that come to life between robust bodies of work, and iterated on over the course of many decades, perpetually emergent.

 Hoodies resemble human beings, but their outer form holds an unearthly void that permits traveling impossible distances, from the far reaches of outer space to the recently renovated wing of the Museum of Modern Art in New York.
 These figures are witnesses to history, and to art history, questioning dominant socio-cultural narratives simply by way of showing up.